 A version of Hypnagogia was installed at Bennington College in Fall 2024.

-Barrell Roll refers to the spiral and torque of a barrel, whether it’s the subtle rotation of a mechanical cylinder on a player piano, or the daredevil careening of a biplane.
+Barrel Roll refers to the spiral and torque of a barrel, such as a mechanical cylinder on a player piano, or the downward careening of a biplane.

 Barrel roll is in development as of Fall 2025.